ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect03.md

 * Simple accumulator
 * For, while and do-while loops - Discussion on when to use each
 * Nested loops
-* Generating random numbers with rand()
-* Practice with a game of die
+* ASCII Art with nested loops
 If time permits - introduce functions
 * Basic abstraction in software: functions
 * C++ functions are different from Python functions